Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 The Bahamas is also a useful option if you’re struggling to open accounts elsewhere.
 Obviously, if you can open accounts at better banks, in better jurisdictions, with lower fees, and less correspondent banking risk, do it.

-Opening a bank account in the Bahamas can be overwhelming and expensive if you don’t know which banks to target and don’t know what you’re doing.
+Opening a bank account in The Bahamas can be overwhelming and expensive if you don’t know which banks to target and don’t know what you’re doing.

 There are a lot of banks here, and they all have different requirements.
-Some banks in the Bahamas accept non-residents and foreign companies.
+Some banks in The Bahamas accept non-residents and foreign companies.
 Some don’t.
 Others may only accept local residents.

 Alternatively, certain banks may require you to invest a certain amount of money or buy a trust or corporate entity from them in order to become a client.